Autogyro Trim Control

 Two years before graduating from college, Steve Hines’ summer job in Research & Development at Bensen Aircraft under the direction of Igor Bensen, pioneer in autogyro aircraft.

-The assignment was to develop an in-flight trim control, to compensate for the shifting weight of the fuel tank, mounted on the front-left.
+The assignment was to develop an in-flight trim control, to compensate for the varying weight of the fuel tank, mounted on the front-left.
 As the fuel was used, the autogyro would gradually pitch up and roll to the right.

-The trim control is based on the geometry of an ellipse which can be drawn with a string attached at two points, the foci.
+The trim control is based on the geometry of an ellipse which can be drawn with a string attached at two points (the foci).

 The triangular frame swings around a pivot at the center of the circle, approximating an ellipse, within this angle.
 This allows the red cable to follow a path, between the two foci of the ellipse, without changing path length.
 The red cable pulls on the back of the rotor gimbal (out of view) from different angles which makes the rotor tilt left or right, and makes the craft bank left or right.